sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 ##### metadataAttributeUsage

 *Object*.
 MetadataAttributeUsage defines how a metadata attribute is used in a data structure.
-This is a local reference to a metadata attribute from the metadata structure referenced by the data structure.
+This is a local reference to a metadata attribute from the metadata structure referenced by this data structure.
 An attribute relationship can be defined in order to describe the relationship of the metadata attribute to the data structure components.

 * metadataAttributeReference - *String*.
-MetadataAttributeReference is a local urn reference to a metadata attribute defined in the metadata structure referenced by this data structure.
+MetadataAttributeReference is a local (nested ID) reference to a metadata attribute defined in the metadata structure referenced by this data structure.
 * attributeRelationship - *Object*.
 The *[attributeRelationship](#attributeRelationship)* object defines the relationship between the referenced metadata attribute and the components of the data structure.

 Example:

 	{
-		"metadataAttributeReference": "urn:sdmx:org.sdmx.infomodel.metadatastructuredefinition.MetadataAttribute=OECD:MSD(1.0.0).ATTR1",
+		"metadataAttributeReference": "ATTR1.ATTR1-1",
 		"attributeRelationship": {
 			# attributeRelationship object #
 		}